 Protect Your Home from Burglary

 Luckily for us residents, Paisley is one of the safest places in Scotland.
 We have one of the lowest crime rates in the country, however, crime does still happen and one of the more worrying ones is burglary.
 Yes, the loss of material possessions is bad enough, but what’s worse is the trauma and emotional scarring it leaves behind.
 I’m going to take you through some tips on how to defend your home well so that you don’t become a victim of burglary.
 If everyone takes at least one thing away from this article, one thing that makes them sit up and think, ‘oh, a burglar could exploit that in my house’, then this article will have been a success.
+Read more on signs someone is casing your house.

 These are great; they are wireless alarms that alert anyone in the immediate perimeter that there is an intruder.
 They aren’t that expensive either.
 Check places like eBay for response alarms – both wireless and wired.
 They are quick and easy to install and are fast becoming the standard for home security.